danielparthier/StartWithR/README.md

 ## Some R resources

-This is a short intro to how to use R and what it can do.
-Further resources which you can use are:
+This is a short intro showing some of the use cases of R. Further resources which you can use are:

 -   different cheat sheets